roadwarriorwp/rwc-employee-handbook/benefits-and-perks/employee-absences.md

 ##Other Leaves of Absence

 Road Warrior Creative will grant leaves of absence for other activities as required by law.
-Unless otherwise required by law or by Road Warrior Creative's company policy, employees will not be paid for such leaves of absence.
+Unless otherwise required by law or by Road Warrior Creative's company policy, employees will not be paid for non-protected absences.